SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/USERMANUAL.md

 <a id="Nodes"></a>

 ## Nodes
+The nodes represent the specific locations, such as stations or stops, where a trainrun can have different actions or events associated with it.
+These nodes serve as key points in the trainrun's route, determining where it stops, passes through, or starts and ends ([see data model](DATA_MODEL.md)).

 For mor details have a look into [create and modifiy nodes](CREATE_NODES.md).

 <a id="Trains"></a>

 ## Trainruns
+A trainrun consists out of one ore more trainrun sections.
+The trainrun section represents a specific segment or portion of a trainrun that connects two nodes.
+It encapsulates all the relevant information related to that particular section, including temporal details like departure and arrival times.
+Additionally, it also stores the journey time, which indicates the duration it takes for the train to run to move from one node to another.

+A trainrun has references to behaviour-related abstractions such as category (e.g. a regional train, an intercity train or a goods train), frequency (e.g. 1/4h, 1/2h or every hourand) time category (e.g. peak times or off-peak times or occasional), which define the behaviour of a trainrun ([see data model](DATA_MODEL.md)).

 For mor details have a look into [create and modifiy trainrun](CREATE_TRAINRUN.md).